 In Arizona, you can use TOD to leave your beneficiaries stocks, real estate, and vehicles.

-- Real Estate: TOD deeds are also called beneficiary deeds (explained above).
+• Real Estate: TOD deeds are also called beneficiary deeds (explained above).

-5. Property Transfer by Affidavit
+1. Property Transfer by Affidavit

 You can use an affidavit procedure to transfer small estates in Arizona.
 However, it cannot be used for personal property until at least 30 days after the death of the decedent; for real property, this timeframe increases to six months.

-It is only possible to use this procedure if the value of all personal property is no more than $75,000, or if the value of all real estate is no more than $100,000.
+It is only possible to use this procedure if the value of all personal property is no more than $75,000, or if the net value of all real estate is no more than $100,000.

 Probate is Not Necessarily a Bad Thing

 Contrary to popular belief, there are some benefits to probate.
-First, probate gives your creditors a very short time period for which to make any claims against your estate.
+First, probate gives your creditors a very short time for which to make any claims against your estate.
 This means that, theoretically, creditors can be cut off in a specified period of time after the death of the decedent.
 Second, probate provides judicial finality.
 After the probate judge has determined that the process was completed correctly, heirs are cut off from pursuing further legal proceedings.

 5 reasons why you Shouldn’t DIY Probate in Arizona

 Arizona is one of 18 states that have adopted the Uniform Probate Code (UPC), meaning that probate could be a rather quick and informal process.
-Unfortunately, the settling of a will often comes with at least one bump in the road, whether it is a relative contesting what is in the will or an unexpected creditor looking to stake a claim.
+Unfortunately, the settling of a will often comes with at least one bump in the road, whether it is a family member contesting what is in the will or an unexpected creditor looking to stake a claim.
 Due to the potential pitfalls of DIY probate, it just makes good sense to hire an attorney with experience in probate proceedings in Arizona.

 1. Unrealized Savings

-2. Established Procedures Set Forth by the Court
+1. Established Procedures Set Forth by the Court

 Unfortunately, marathon sessions of courtroom drama on television are not adequate preparation for Arizona court procedures.
 Probate is overseen by a court with very precise requirements and rules.
 A minor error, even one you simply did not know about, could hold up probate for months.

-3. Confusing Legal Documentation
+1. Confusing Legal Documentation

-Probate proceedings often require a ton of paperwork, and it is the personal representative’s responsibility to prepare and file all of these legal documents.
+Probate proceedings often require a ton of paperwork, and it is the personal representative’s responsibility to prepare and file all these legal documents.
 Without legal assistance, crucial paperwork could be missing, potentially derailing the entire process.

-4. Neglected Legal Notices
+1. Neglected Legal Notices

 According to the laws of probate in the state of Arizona, the personal representative is also responsible for giving certain notices to creditors and other individuals before set deadlines.
-If the representative fails in these duties, he/she is deemed liable for damages.
+If the representative fails in these duties, he/she may be deemed liable for damages.
 It is common for DIY representatives to make mistakes simply because they lack probate experience.

-5. Potential Breach of Fiduciary Duties
+1. Potential Breach of Fiduciary Duties

 Section 14-3712 of the Arizona Revised Statutes clearly states that the personal representative will be held responsible for any loss or damage caused by the breach of his/her fiduciary duties.
-Unfortunately, very few DIY representatives know all of their fiduciary duties; without that knowledge, how can they possibly fulfill their legal obligations?
+Unfortunately, very few DIY representatives know their fiduciary duties; without that knowledge, how can they possibly fulfill their legal obligations?
 In simple terms, no matter how pure your intentions, what you do not know could hurt you.

 Arizona Probate FAQ’s